Suzuki Vitara review - Practicality, comfort and boot space

 If you want to emphasise the feeling of space, you can opt for a panoramic roof with a large 560mm opening, although on our test car it suffered an irritating rattle (early test cars sometimes have this issue).
 The sunroof also has an impact on headroom in the rear seats – not an issue if you mainly carry children, but six-footers will find it a problem.

-The boot space of 375 litres (increasing to 710 litres with the rear seats folded).
-It’s a well-thought-out shape – square, with a wide opening and a moveable boot floor creating a loading area that’s level with the boot lip, which also provides an area to store items out of sight.
+The boot space of 375 litres (increasing to 710 litres with the rear seats folded) is fairly small for a car of this size.
+Many rivals, such as the SEAT Arona, Renault Captur and Peugeot 2008 are all capable of hauling more luggage.
+You get an even smaller boot with the Full Hybrid; its 289-litre space is less than you get in a Ford Fiesta supermini.
+It’s a well-thought-out shape, though – square, with a wide opening and a moveable boot floor creating a loading area that’s level with the boot lip, which also provides an area to store items out of sight.

 The Suzuki Vitara has a modest maximum braked trailer towing capacity when compared to some of the larger SUVs and 4x4s out there.
 All models are limited to 1,200kg.